ikhebgeenaccount/RiotAPIMiner/README.md

 	// Instantiate a Requester on the api
 	Requester requester = new Requester(api);

-	// Create a list with enough arguments corresponding to the used endpoint
+    // Create a HashMap with the necessary arguments and add optional arguments
-	// In the case of the match endpoint, 1 argument ArrayList<Long> arguments = new ArrayList<>();
+    // if you want to
+    HashMap<String, Object> arguments = new HashMap<>();
+    // For the Match endpoint there is one argument that must be provided, the matchId.
+Since
-	// Since we are going to fetch matches, we need a match id to start from arguments.add(3103888982L);
+    // we are going to get lots of matches, we need a matchId to start from. arguments.put("matchId", 3103888982L);

 	// Create a Sequencer to request the data with Sequencer sequencer = new Sequencer(requester, "match", arguments);